Dariyn/cs5356-hw3/README.md

 details html tag was used

-filter css tag is used
+filter css element is used on the image of me

-dog images api called
+dog images api called for dog gallery

-cursor circle interactivity added
+cursor circle interactivity added that traces mouse movement

 meta elements for link preview added